-Goals (Dialog Management)
+Goals (States & Dialog Management)

 Applications can add a goal or clear a goal, and later respond differently depending on if a goal has been set.
-Scripts can also define goals that allow for the conversation engine to prompt the user and to wait for one of multiple responses back.
+Applications will also likely want to define goals that tells the conversation engine to prompt the user and to wait for one of multiple responses back.

-User and Application Response
+User & Application Response

-Your Voice Scripts are a list of items that the user might say followed by how you want your application to respond to it.
+At the lowest level, a Voice App is a list of items that the user might say followed by how an application might respond to it.

 Under the covers all the calls to the response object are converted in an SSML string and sent to the users voice-enabled device.